cjacker/batocera-for-lcl-piboy/README.md

 copy 'bcm2711-rpi-cm4.dtb' to first partition.

-copy 'overlay' to 'boot' dir of first partition.
+copy 'overlay' to 'boot' dir as 'boot/overlay' of first partition.

 # For batocera 33 dev